 Difference Between Breathing and Respiration

-Respiration is important in delivering oxygen to the blood as well as the removal of carbon dioxide that is a by-product of certain metabolic activities hence, it plays a critical role in the regulation of the body’s pH and respiratory processes.
+• Respiration is important in delivering oxygen to the blood and removal of carbon dioxide.
+Hence, it plays a critical role in the regulation of the body’s pH and respiratory processes.

 Differences Between Breathing and Respiration